sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Client types
 This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities apply:

-**Note:** this profile utilizes a slightly different segregation of applications than the NL GOV Assurance profile for OAuth 2.0, as it allows for better provision of specific security considerations specific to the different client types and aligns better to the client profiles specified in OAuth 2.0 and related security best practices ([OAuth for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) and [[RFC8252]]).
+**Note:** this profile utilizes a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([OAuth for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) and [[RFC8252]]) instead, as it allows for better provision of specific security considerations specific to the different client types.
 The NL GOV Assurance profile for OAuth 2.0 identifies the following client types types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 ### Web Applications
 *Web applications* are applications that run on a web server and are consumed through the user-agent ("browser") by the End-User.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).